 Rifle scopes may seem like simple tubes with lenses on the both ends and several adjustment controls on the surface.
-However, these devices are manufactured with many intricately arranged parts.
+However, these devices are manufactured with many intricately arranged parts – and their own unique terminology.
 These components work together to magnify an image and place an observer’s eyes on the same optic plane as the target.

 Although most scopes differ slightly in design, they all have several similar parts.
 This tutorial looks at the internal and external structure of a basic rifle scope to help you understand the device and its capabilities.